Anonymous Online Payments Explained: How to Pay Anonymously in 2018

 Being truly anonymous online means learning how to pay for online products and services anonymously too.

 Here at Cogipas.com we share plenty of free and open source privacy tools and techniques, but sometimes you simply have to pay for good privacy protection and that part can be tricky to pull off without exposing a chink in your anonymity armor.

 After all, the cards and accounts you usually use to complete purchases online are inherently linked directly to your real identity.

 Any service or provider that values privacy, from the best VPN service to Usenet provider, won’t be keeping logs of your activity – and that’s a good thing.
 For the vast majority of people, it is sufficient that your activities using the service cannot be linked back to you.

-Contents of 'Anonymous Online Payments'
+'Anonymous Online Payments' Contents (select to expand)

 But people engaged in very sensitive activities know that an adversary with sufficient motive and methods (such as traffic analysis) could trace your online activities back to your service provider or app vendor and get access to the information they have on file to uncover your identity.
 After all, most providers and vendors that you pay will usually have your name, address, email and credit card or PayPal details.